saucelabs/sauce-connect-docker/README.md

 Sauce Connect Docker
 ====================

+> :warning: **This repository is used to build images for Sauce Connect Proxy version 4 only.
+Sauce Connect Proxy 5 release includes Docker images.**

 Sauce Connect Docker App lets you easily run [Sauce Connect Proxy](https://docs.saucelabs.com/secure-connections/sauce-connect) within the confines of a [Docker](https://www.docker.com/) container on any system that supports Docker.

 ## Running